You’ve narrowed down your choices to Montessori vs Reggio. Making your final pick is a personal choice, and they are both wonderful methods.

 Montessori and Reggio: The similarities

-The biggest similarities between the two methods is they both consider children capable and worthy of respect.
+The biggest similarity between the two methods is they both consider children capable and worthy of respect.

 What are the key differences between Reggio and Montessori?